What Is Virtualization for Embedded Systems?

 Virtualization was developed in the 1960s to partition mainframe computers for better utilization and has been a primary enabling technology for cloud services.
 Now it is deployed across a broad range of computing, including desktops and embedded environments.

-Virtualization for embedded systems enables multiple virtual machines (VMs) running separate applications, services, and even different operating systems, to coexist on one hardware platform.
+A common type of virtualization uses a hypervisor which enables multiple virtual machines (VMs) running separate applications, services, and even different operating systems to coexist on one hardware platform.

 Benefits of Virtualization for Embedded Systems